Manuscript Submission Overview

 • Word processor: Microsoft Word for Windows;

-• Text: Times New Roman, size 12.
+• Text: Calibri, size 10.
 There should be no words in bold text;

 • Scientific style: Quantities are expressed in SI (Sistema Internacional), and scientific terminology must follow the international conventions of each area concerned; Genus and species names must be italicized.